sergiotabanelli/mysqlnd_ms/docs/BOOK/INSTALLING-CONFIGURING/RUNTIME-CONFIGURATION.md

 Disabling read write splitting impacts the return value of [mysqlnd_ms_query_is_select](REF:../MYSQLND_MS-FUNCTIONS/).
 The function will no longer propose query execution on slave servers.

 >NOTE: Multiple master servers
-Setting `mysqlnd_ms.multi_master=1` allows the plugin to use multiple master servers, instead of only the first master server of the master list.
-Please, see also [supported clusters](REF:../CONCEPTS/).